 Except for polymeric baseboards, baseboards generally are wooden materials.
 This makes it possible to get any required carved design done on it.
 Carved baseboard styles are simply baseboards that have their woods carved with different inscriptions.
 This further gives color to the room for those that like design and not the presence of the baseboard alone.
 Depending on the nature of the design, it may affect the price of the baseboard.

 The clamshell baseboards are the types of baseboards that provide a smooth transition from a wall to another.
-They are majorly made of pinewood, and this wood type’s lightness makes the whole transition thing easier.
+They are majorly made of pinewood, and this wood type’s lightness makes the whole transition process easier.
 They can as well be used or installed around the doorway or window like the jointed baseboard.

 This type of baseboard is easily painted to suit any décor or design.
 It is designed for high heat loss, and its installation is wall-space limited.
 It is suitable for anyone who desires a baseboard that will help in heat exchange between the wall and the room.
 If used as an exterior décor, it can, even if not to a significant level, reduce the heat in the room by this process.